-Be prepared, stay organized, and be patient for the best chance to keep these loads hassle free.
+Be prepared, stay organized, and be patient for the best chance to keep these loads hassle-free.

 Keep Clear Records of Agreements

-In this industry it’s always important to get information in writing, but it’s essential when taking a FEMA load from a broker.
-With the high detention pay and with the time it will take to complete, get everything in writing so you have clear records to reference if needed.
+In this industry, it’s always important to get information in writing, but it’s essential when taking a FEMA load from a broker.
+With the high detention pay and with the time it will take to complete, get all agreements in writing so you have clear records to reference if needed.
 Disaster relief can be hectic, and you don’t want anything to slip through the cracks.
 Make sure you keep a detailed record of all agreements discussed.
 Here is a list of things to pay attention to, so you can avoid any disputes with the broker.

 - Cost You’ll be able to charge more on these loads, consider the time and costs and ask for a higher rate.